kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

 # API Documentation: Rewards Information API

 ## Endpoint: GET `/fe/esports/rewards/claim`
-This endpoint is designed to provide users with information about the rewards they have earned.
+This endpoint is designed to provide users with information about the claimable rewards they have earned.
 It's a key feature for platforms that offer reward-based incentives or achievements.

 #### Request Header
 - `Content-Type`: application/json